kyma-project/lifecycle-manager/docs/modularization.md

 # Modularization

+Modules are the next generation of components in Kyma that are available for local and cluster installation.

+Modules are no longer represented by a single helm-chart, but instead are bundled and released within channels through a ModuleTemplate CR, a unique link of a module, and its desired state of charts and configuration, and a channel.

 Lifecycle Manager manages clusters using the [Kyma](api/v1beta1/kyma_types.go) custom resource (CR).
 The CR defines the desired state of modules in a cluster.
 With the CR you can enable and disable modules with domain-specific functionality with additional configuration.

 The modules themselves are bundled containers based on the [OCI Image Format Specification](https://github.com/opencontainers/image-spec).
 They contain an immutable layer set of a module operator deployment description and its configuration.